-Excavators, contractors and homeowners: Call 811 before digging
+Excavators, contractors and homeowners encouraged to call 811 before digging

-The commission, which oversees some 92,000 miles of gas pipelines transporting much-needed energy across the state to consumers, prides itself on its zealous safety oversight.
-The commission's rigorous review of utilities' natural gas infrastructure and operations exceeds federal requirements, and includes prescribing aggressive safety performance metrics, holding utilities financially accountable to meet standards, and conducting thousands of incident investigations.
-On a daily basis, the commission's team of highly trained employees closely monitors utility activity to ensure compliance.
+The PSC, which oversees electric and telecommunication utilities, as well as some 93,000 miles of natural gas and hazardous liquid pipelines transporting much-needed energy across the state to consumers, prides itself on its zealous safety oversight.
+The commission’s rigorous review of utilities’ natural gas and hazardous liquid infrastructure and operations exceeds federal requirements, and includes prescribing aggressive safety performance metrics, holding utilities financially accountable to meet standards, and conducting thousands of incident investigations.
+On a daily basis, the PSC’s team of trained employees closely monitors utility activity to ensure compliance.

-New York leads in its use of financial incentives and penalties related to gas safety.
+New York leads in its use of financial incentives and penalties related to pipeline safety.
 Excavators who damage underground facilities due to the failure to follow the regulations are not only subject to civil penalties, but also are liable for repair costs.
-However, state law exempts excavators from liability for repair costs if the damage is caused by the utility's or municipality's failure to comply with the law, such as failure to participate in the one-call notification systems or failure to accurately mark the location of their underground facilities.
+State law exempts excavators from liability for repair costs if the damage is caused by the utility's or municipality's failure to comply with the law, such as failure to participate in the one-call notification systems.